nojhan/lp-jolly/README.md

 ### Example

 For instance, in the following prompt, you can see that the user is in a Git repository and has some action waiting to be done:
-- the rightmost blue "≠" indicates that there are some modifications waiting to be commited (hence the directional hint, from a diff to the branch).
+- the rightmost blue "≠" indicates that there are some modifications waiting to be committed (hence the directional hint, from a diff to the branch).
 - the leftmost blue segment indicates that there are some commits that may be pushed to the remote (hence the directional hint, from the branch to the VCS symbol).

 ![](screenshots/variant-chevron.png)